 For small business owners, access to quick and flexible funding can mean the difference between surviving a challenging season and thriving during unexpected growth.
-A merchant cash advance (MCA) offers a way to get a lump sum upfront in exchange for a portion of future credit card sales.
-While this type of financing solution can be a lifeline, it’s important to understand the details — from the application process to repayment terms — to determine if it’s the right fit for your business needs.
+A merchant cash advance (MCA) offers a way to get a lump sum up front in exchange for a portion of future sales, typically from credit card and debit card transactions.
+While this type of financing solution can be a lifeline, it is important to understand the details, from the application process to repayment mechanics, so you can decide whether it fits your cash flow and risk tolerance.

-A business cash advance — commonly referred to as a merchant cash advance — is a short-term financing option that provides businesses with a lump sum of working capital upfront.
-Instead of fixed monthly payments like traditional loans, repayment is tied to daily credit card sales or receivables, allowing for flexible repayment terms that adjust with the ebb and flow of business income.
+A business cash advance, commonly referred to as a merchant cash advance, is a short-term financing option that provides businesses with a lump sum of working capital up front.
+Instead of fixed monthly payments like traditional loans, repayment is tied to a share of daily credit card sales or receivables, allowing for flexible repayment terms that adjust with the ebb and flow of business income.

 Key Features of a Merchant Cash Advance